cdli-gh/annodoc/index.md

 	# ‘one who has died’
 	1	ba-úš	Ø-ba-'úš-Ø	VP-MM-die-3SG/3N.S/DO	0	ABS	not: amod+ABS

+Treat nominalized verbs with case like regular nouns (i.e., not `amod.ABS`, but `ABS`):

+	# Jagersma, Chap.
+24 (15a)
+	# ‘when the regular expenditures (lit. “what was raised of what is firm in the hand”) have been raised from it’
+	# (TPTS 80 4; U; 21)
+	1	zi-ga	zi.g-Ø-'a	rise-NFIN-NOM	4	ABS	treated like noun
+	2	šu-a	šu='a	hand=LOC	3	LOC
+	3	ge-na	ge.n-Ø-'a=ak=Ø	be.firm-NFIN-NOM=GEN=ABS	1	acl.GEN
+	4	ù-ub-ta-zi	'u-b-ta-zi.g-Ø	REL.PAST-3N-from-rise-3N.S/DO	0	advcl

 Etymologically, this is a headless relative clause, but it is lexicalized as a noun.

 	# Jagersma, Chap.
 27 (53)